-Previously we have discussed “What is Capital Gains Tax and How Do You Calculate It?
-This was an introduction to a three-part series on different aspects of capital gains tax.
+In the past, we have had discussions around “What Capital Gains Tax is and How Do You Calculate It?”
+This was an introduction to a three-part series on the different aspects of capital gains tax and key tax topics.

-The article “Is There Capital Gains Tax on My Home or Business” delved more deeply into an area where a lot of people become confused when selling their assets which may have been used for income purposes.
+The follow up article, “Is There Capital Gains Tax on My Home or Business” delved more deeply into an area where a lot of people become confused when selling their assets which may have been used for income purposes.

-This final article on CGT, due to popular demand and because I want to share a secret that few investors know about, is “How to Reduce Capital Gains Tax on Your Second Property”.
+In this third and final article on capital gains tax, I’m tackling a subject due to popular demand and because I want to share a secret that few investors know about: “How to Reduce Capital Gains Tax on Your Second Property”.

 Capital Gains Tax on a Main Residence

-To receive the exemption, the property must have a dwelling on it, and you must have lived in it.
-WARNING: You’re not entitled to the exemption for a vacant block.
+You might remember from the previous articles that your main residence (i.e. your home) is generally exempt from capital gains tax, but there are a few caveats.
+Firstly, to receive the exemption, the property must have a dwelling on it, and secondly you must have lived in it.
+That means no, you’re not entitled to the exemption for a vacant block.

-The second property is difficult to minimise any CGT that results from its sale or disposal and requires some care and consideration.
+The truth of the matter is that it is very difficult to minimise any property Capital Gains Tax that results from the sale or disposal of a second property that is not a main dwelling for the owner, and even attempting to do so requires some care and consideration.

-The three most important aspects to consider in reducing your CGT on your second property are:
+The three most important aspects to consider in reducing your capital gains tax on your second property are:

 - Structure, structure, structure.